In a mental health crisis? Call or text 988.

-So many of us do it: You get into bed, turn off the lights, and look at your phone to check Twitter one more time.
+So many of us do it: You get into bed, turn off the lights, and look at your phone to check your news feeds one more time.

-You see that coronavirus infections are up.
-Maybe your kids can’t go back to school.
-The economy is cratering.
-Still, you incessantly scroll though bottomless doom-and-gloom news for hours as you sink into a pool of despair.
+You incessantly scroll though bottomless doom-and-gloom news for hours as you sink into a pool of despair.

 This self-destructive behavior has become so common that a new word for it has entered our lexicon: “doomscrolling.”